jordanhoare/fastapi-api/README.md

 </br>

 An async RESTful API with Python, FastAPI, and Postgres.
 FastAPI and Postgres run inside Docker containers and pytests are configured in order to practice Test-Driven Development (TDD).
+The app is accessable @ http://fast-sea-13591.herokuapp.com/ping.

 </br>